u-boot/u-boot/tools/binman/binman.rst

 do not exist there.
 In the example above, `some-property` is added to each of `spi-image` and `mmc-image`.

+The initial devicetree produced by the templating process is written to the `u-boot.dtb.tmpl1` file.
+This can be useful to see what is going on if there is a failure before the final `u-boot.dtb.out` file is written.

 Note that template nodes are not removed from the binman description at present.